Thursday, May 15, 2014

-Overall, the Global Government will use whatever economic system suits its ends.
-It will use any and all economic system - capitalism, socialism, communism.
+Ultimately, the Global Government will use whatever economic system suits its ends.
+It will use any and all economic system - capitalism, socialism, communism, fascism.

 The real anarchist solution is something that has not yet existed.
 The real anarchist solution would draw in the best aspects of all economic systems while keeping the worst aspects in firm check.
-The real anarchist solution would not use coercion, money, or the quest to accumulate more money as the driving motivations underlying all productivity, labour, and economic activity.
+The real anarchist solution, a system of non-hierarchical free association, would not use coercion, money, or the quest to accumulate more money as the driving motivations underlying all productivity, labour, and economic activity.